Access4Learning/sif3-framework-dotnet/README.md

 - Enabled the creation and use of NuGet packages in relation to the SIF Framework.
 - Refactored the demo projects to utilise the SIF Framework NuGet packages.
 - Updated the training documentation to reflect the use of the SIF Framework NuGet packages.

+**Mar 24, 2019 - 3.2.1.11.1 Updated to the official release of the SIF AU 3.4.4 Data Model**

+- Updated to the official release of  the SIF AU 3.4.4 Data Model.
+- Refactored the AU Demo Consumer and Provider to reflect the data model updates.